matthewsegovia/MajoranaNeutrinoHunt/README.md

 git clone https://github.com/matthewsegovia/MajoranaNeutrinoHunt.git
 ```

+The requriements.txt file lists all the python packages as well as versions needed prior to running the code.

 ## Features
 This repository contains the files for all parameters functions that will be used to build and train machine learning models